OpenDNS restores network security benefits for devices and users outside the perimeter or where none exists.

 Companies are adopting cloud apps and enabling mobile workforces.
 While it boosts productivity, it allows mobile users to bypass their VPN clients and remote offices to abandon site-to-site VPN (or MPLS) services.
 Some startups or business units lack any data center with app servers even, which eliminates the notion of a perimeter.
 The result is that sensitive data can be stored and communicated without a perimeter to enforce network security.
 To solve these problems, all Umbrella packages secure devices running Windows, Mac OSX or iOS outside the network perimeter or where none exists without adding latency or complexity.

-Prevent malware infections that evade signature-based antimalware solutions.
-Contain multi-protocol botnet callbacks that evade proxies.
-And block phishing attempts that are even more deceptive on devices with mobile browsers and touchscreen interfaces.
-OpenDNS’s predictive intelligence protects against unknown threats.
+Prevent malware infections that evade signature-based solutions.
+Contain multi-protocol botnet/C2 callbacks that evade proxies.
+And block phishing attempts that are even more deceptive on mobile devices as you cannot hover over links to verify URLs.
+OpenDNS’s predictive intelligence protects against known and emergent threats.
 Plus, the Umbrella Platform package includes our uses OpenDNS APIs to programmatically enforce protection globally based on the local threat detection from your existing systems—FireEye, Check Point, ThreatConnect, and all others.

 With OpenDNS there is no added latency, as there is no need to reroute every connection through proxy or VPN gateways to secure mobile users or remote offices.
 Our Roaming Client for Windows or Mac OSX is extremely lightweight with near-zero CPU or RAM usage.
 It simply tags DNS queries bound for the Internet by device name, then encrypts and forwards them to OpenDNS to be resolved instead of the local network’s ISP.
 And the OpenDNS Global Network has proven reliability, handling more than two percent of the world’s Internet requests daily with 100 percent uptime.